PAY RANGE: 11

 • the principles, practices, techniques and instruments used in the area of specialization

-• basic mathematics, such as trigonometry and algebra, and their application to the area of specialization
+• basic high school level mathematics, including geometry and algebra, and their application to the area of specialization

 • drafting as required in the area of specialization